Day 1: Arrival to Astorga

-You cab have a rest in the valley before your final push of the day, a short but very steep 5 mile (8 km) climb that you can choose to walk.
+You cab have a rest in the valley before your final push of the day, a short but very steep 5 mile (8 km) climb.
 When you reach the very small village of O'Cebreiro you will feel on top of the world, able to appreciate the great views of the valleys that surround this high point.
 The village is small, but full of character with charming slate roofed black houses.

 Now be in Galicia, you will notice a big change in landscape, culture, gastronomy and language.
 Many little villages are spread around the countryside where subsistence agriculture is the way of life.
-Each family has small plots of land which they cultivate for their own vegetables.
-You can see old ladies with scarves on their heads working the land and taking care of their animals.
 The gastronomy in Galicia is well-known for using high quality products and preparing them in simple, but delicious ways.
 After an initial climb, you have an easy cycle heading on a slight descent.

 A fantastic part of the day comes when you descend to the town of Samos, which has one of the oldest and most beautiful monasteries in Spain, the Benedictine monastery of Samos.
 The way to Samos runs next to the River Oribio, so you will find plenty of lovely spots to stop for a break.
 From Samos to Sarria you have the option of leaving the tarmac to continue the way that walkers take and to follow the river and the paths through beautiful rural countryside.